gadoseb/Take-home-test-FS/README.md

 The additional streamlit apps were not asked for the task, but for the backend task I had already similar scripts so it was more a personal exercise.
 For the frontend task it helped me quite a lot in solving the logic behind the problem.

 ## Supporting Information File
 A Jupyter Notebook has been uploaded for a smoother explanation of the different code logics.
-Here is an exported version to a HTML to visualise it quicker. <file:///Users/sebastiano/Documents/PytonScripts/Foodsteps_CodeChallenge/Notebook_SI.html>